-Like Lightworks, VSDC is non-linear video editing software that’s able to compete with more expensive video editing packages.
+Like Lightworks, VSDC is a non-linear video editor that’s able to compete with more expensive video editing packages.
 It comes in both free and premium editions, and there are pleasingly few prompts for free users to subscribe.
 The only serious annoyance is that the free variant lacks multiple color chroma key tools and can’t be used for resolutions above 1080p.

 VSDC supports plenty of useful video editing functions including animations, sprites, transitions, watermarking, blending, overlaying, and masking.
 Another awesome feature is a free video stabilization tool, which is excellent if you need to improve the quality of shaky clips captured on smartphones.

 Other free options to try:

 If you need to trim a video and don't mind the watermark, Adobe Spark can get the job done quickly and easily online.
 The basic version is free to use, but you'll need a premium account to remove the watermark and perform more advanced editing tasks.

 When you need to crop a video to a specific aspect ratio, this simple online tool could be just what you need.
 It's not suitable for very large files, but you can set the dimensions, select from a list of presets, and position the crop area yourself.

 Should I pay for a premium video editor?